-Often, smaller museums that grow out of individual collections more or less reflect eccentric and peculiar tastes of its founders.
-In the case of the Old Jail Art Center, Bill Bomer, who was the leading artist of the Fort Worth Circle, left the collection a penchant for abstract and simplified forms, bridging archaic and Oriental objects with European and American modernism.
-Bomar, born in a wealthy family, was an avid collector throughout his life.
+Often, smaller museums that grow out of individual collections more or less reflect the eccentric and peculiar tastes of their founders.
+In the case of the Old Jail Art Center, Bill Bomer, who was the leading artist of the Fort Worth Circle, left the collection with a penchant for abstract and simplified forms, bridging archaic and Oriental objects with European and American modernism.
+Bomar, born into a wealthy family, was an avid collector throughout his life.
 In 2011, the museum mounted an exhibition featuring the extensive cross collection of the artist.

-I was told by many collector friends that the museum’s holdings in Fort Worth Circle is strong.
-Yet even with the greatly expanded gallery space (added in 2009) besides the original two-story stone-walled jail building, the breadth of the collection makes it hard to showcase its deep root in Texas homegrown abstract and surrealist art.
+I was told by many collector friends that the museum’s holdings in Fort Worth Circle are strong.
+Yet even with the greatly expanded gallery space (added in 2009) besides the original two-story stone-walled jail building, the breadth of the collection makes it hard to showcase its deep root in Texas’ homegrown abstract and surrealist art.
 A few can be found in the works-on-paper gallery.
 “The Entertainers” by Bror Utter abstracted figurative movement into distinct angular shapes of playful colors.
-A landscape water -color by Bill Bomar flattens the distance with weighty repetitive patterns of emerald green.
+A landscape watercolor by Bill Bomar flattens the distance with weighty repetitive patterns of emerald green.

-Unlike Bror Utter who carried a distinctive artistic style through his life, Bomar had worked in many modes, often taking the risk of venturing into directions untrecked.
+Unlike Bror Utter who carried a distinctive artistic style through his life, Bomar had worked in many modes, often taking the risk of venturing into directions unexplored.

 Thus it is an extremely rare opportunity to learn about the artist through his gifts displayed in the permanent collection.
 It is not only interesting to see what the artist had collected during his lifetime, but also tempting to ponder how those personal collections are related to various styles of his own.